roman-milk/roman-milk.github.io/the-escort.md

+===

- ****** The Escort Ch.
-03 ****** byJust_Plain_Bob© I arrived at the convention center at one-thirty and told the security guard at the front door that I was there to see Don Harkness.
+I arrived at the convention center at one-thirty and told the security guard at the front door that I was there to see Don Harkness.
 He consulted a clipboard and then asked me what my name was and then he picked up a phone and made a call.

  "Mr. Harkness?
 There is a Shelly Dawson here to see you.
 Yes sir."